rhthsa/openshift-demo/ci-cd-with-jenkins.md

     ![](images/sonarqube-result.png)

-- Container images is pushed to Nexus
+- Container images is built and pushed to Nexus
   - Code snippets

     ```javascript